 - 1. Personal Protective Equipment (PPE) - a.
-For case of suspected ILI don fit-tested disposable N95 respirator and eye protection (e.g., goggles; eye shield), disposable non-sterile gloves, and gown, when coming into close contact with the patient. - i.
-EMS providers should wear this PPE when in close contact with patient (within 6 feet of patient), when in the patient compartment of the ambulance with the patient, and when in the front passenger compartment of the ambulance (unless the patient compartment and passenger compartments of the ambulance are physically separate). - ii.
-All EMS providers engaged in aerosol generating activities (e.g. endotracheal intubation, nebulizer treatments, BVM ventilation, or CPR) should wear PPE for suspected ILI unless EMS providers are able to rule out ILI. - iii.
-EMS providers who cannot wear a fit-tested N95 respirator (e.g. due to beard or unavailability of supplies) should wear a standard surgical mask and avoid engaging in aerosol generating activities if possible. - iv.
+For case of suspected ILI- don fit-tested disposable N95 respirator and eye protection (e.g., goggles; eye shield personal glasses or contact lenses are NOT considered adequate eye protection), disposable non-sterile gloves, and gown, when coming into close contact with the patient. - I. EMS providers should wear this PPE when in close contact with patient (within 6 feet of patient), when in the patient compartment of the ambulance with the patient, and when in the front passenger compartment of the ambulance (unless the patient compartment and passenger compartments of the ambulance are physically separate). - II.
+All EMS providers engaged in aerosol generating activities (e.g. endotracheal intubation, nebulizer treatments, BVM ventilation, or CPR) should wear PPE for suspected ILI unless EMS providers are able to rule out ILI.
+If N-95 masks or gowns are in short supply, they should be prioritized to patients requiring treatments that are likely to generate respiratory aerosols. - III.
+EMS providers who cannot wear a fit-tested N95 respirator (e.g. due to beard or unavailability of supplies) should wear a standard surgical mask and avoid engaging in aerosol generating activities if possible.
+Optionally powered air purifying respirators (PAPRs) can be used.
+PAPR's provide a higher level of respiratory protection.
+A Reusable, fit-tested, elastomeric respirators are a viable option for respiratory protection and are assigned the same protection classification (APF) as N95s. - IV.
 Use good respiratory hygiene use non-sterile gloves for contact with patient, patient secretions, or surfaces that may have been contaminated.
-Follow hand hygiene, including hand washing or cleansing with alcohol-based hand disinfectant after contact. - 2.
-Use of standard surgical masks on patients:
+Follow hand hygiene, including hand washing or cleansing with alcohol-based hand disinfectant after contact. - b.
+Any reusable PPE must be properly cleaned, decontaminated, and maintained after and between uses.
+EMS agencies should have policies and procedures describing a recommended sequence for safely donning and doffing PPE. - Use of standard surgical masks on patients Source Control: - a.
+Increased emphasis should be placed on early identification and implementation of source control (i.e., putting a face mask on patients presenting with symptoms of respiratory infection).